varchasvipandey/react-dom-hooks/README.md

 ![GitHub](https://img.shields.io/github/license/varchasvipandey/react-dom-hooks?style=for-the-badge)
 ![Npm](https://img.shields.io/npm/dm/react-dom-hooks?style=for-the-badge)

 A collection of React Hooks carrying complex JavaScript queries for handling awesome DOM events.
-Package written in TypeScript to support all the modern needs.
+The package is written in TypeScript to support all modern needs.

 &nbsp;

 ## About

-React DOM Hooks provides a set of UI functionalities which makes it a UI supporting library.
+React DOM Hooks provides a set of UI functionalities that makes it a UI supporting library.
 APIs provided by each hook can be connected to any UI element.
 This makes achieving complex UI functionalities easier without restricting the idea to a particular design making it totally unopinionated.

 &nbsp;